FHaurum/FHSQLMonitor/README.md

 October 23, 2020: Version 1.1 has been released and it contains more features and reports, error changes as well as improved reports.

 This project is a SQL Server Monitoring tool that can easily be installed on a single SQL server instance, helping to monitor the state of it.

-To read more about the project go to my blog [SQL Server Monitoring](https://www.haurumit.dk/sql-server-monitoring)

-Have fun :-)